carbonplan/ocr/docs/usage/data_pipeline.md

 - `region(s)` must be in the format `y{n}_x{n}` and correspond to valid region_ids in the Icechunk template.
 - You can visualize the available regions:

+**-s, --summary-stats**

+- The default for this flag is `False`.
+- If enabled, this will create a county level summary stats geoparquet and PMTiles.

 ```python
 from ocr.chunking_config import ChunkingConfig